geekusa/nlp-text-analytics/PROJECT_FILES/References.md

 Peterson, B. (2017). six.
 Retrieved from https://pypi.org/project/six/

+Sarkar, D. (2016).
+Text Analytics with Python: A Practical Real-World Approach to Gaining Actionable Insights from your Data.
+Berkeley, CA: Apress : Imprint: Apress.

 satoru.
 (2016, April 21).
 How to manually download a nltk corpus?
 Retrieved from https://medium.com/@satorulogic/how-to-manually-download-a-nltk-corpus-f01569861da9

 splunkanswers.com. (n.d.).
 How to format inputs on my dashboard to always display in 2 rows?
 Retrieved from https://answers.splunk.com/answers/419122/how-to-format-inputs-on-my-dashboard-to-always-dis.html